 A If you ask the PCB maker he will quite often be prepared to tin the copper for you but some financial persuasion might be needed.
 This makes the look of the finished project better in that you don’t have the distraction of a tinned solder seam at the edges with unfinished copper everywhere else.

 The alternative is to hand tin.
 This is much easier than it sounds.
 Take the flat components of your project and scrub clean.
-Smear the copper all over with flux paste.
+Smear the clean copper all over with flux paste.
 Using a wide chisel bit soldering iron, simply run the iron up and down the copper in overlapping runs while feeding solder.
 Don’t overfeed the solder or you will get ridges in the finish.
 It will look horrible until you wash off the flux.

 Note this same hand tinning process can be used on home etched printed circuit board tracking.
-When applying solder in this way on thin tracks and lands, reduce the size of the soldering iron bit and keep the soldering iron movement high so as not to dwell and destroy the bond between the copper and fibre glass substrate.
+When applying solder in this way on thin tracks and lands, reduce the size of the soldering iron bit and keep the soldering iron movement fast so as not to dwell and destroy the bond between the copper and fibre glass substrate.